-Counselor on Duty (3-5 hours monthly) -
+Counselor on Duty (2-4 hours monthly) -

-After completing the first month of training, interns will be added to the counselor-on-duty rotation.
+After completing the first semester of training, interns will be added to the counselor-on-duty rotation.
 They will be able to serve as consultants to therapists and field any calls coming into CAPS.
 This gives interns good experience in consultation at various levels.